NYPL/digpres/docs/ingest/ingest_troubleshoot.md

   In two collections, our program discovered files with hidden characters, `\x7f`, in their filenames.
   After some research, we found out `\x7f` means `DEL`, delete in ASCII characters.

-* Filename having characters unaccepted by Preservica

-1. How to find out if there is any issue(s) of the collection ingest process?
-   1. Exception log created by the ingest script: files that are not included in the package for ingest
-   2. Log file created by the ingest script: all processes
-   3. Preservica User Interface (UI): Ingest Monitor
-2. How to figure out what exactly is the issue from?
+* Filename having characters unaccepted by Preservica: in some cases, filenames have characters that Preservica does not accept.
+This is because Preservica uses XML to store and transact metadata, and XML does not accept some characters, including `&`, `<`, `>`, `"`, `'`.

 Virus
 Encoding